cjoy/cs9318/notes/notes.md

 ## Patterns in data
 * DM may produce lots of patterns, but not all of them are useful.
 * Interstingness Measures
-  * A patter that's interesting and easily understood by humans, valid on new or test data with some degress of certainty or some hypothesis that the user is trying to confirm
+  * A pattern that's interesting and easily understood by humans, valid on new or test data with some degress of certainty or some hypothesis that the user is trying to confirm
 * Subjective vs Objective Interestingness Measures:
-  * Subjective: Basd on the user's belief in the data.
+  * Subjective: based on the user's belief in the data.
-  * Objective: based on statistics and structs of patterns.
+  * Objective: based on statistics and structures of patterns within the dataset.
 * Completeness
   * Finding all the intersting patterns
   * Can a DM system find all the interesting patterns?
   * Heuristic based vs. exhaustive search
-  * Association vs Classification vs Clustering
+  * **Association** vs **Classification** vs **Clustering**
 * Optimisation Problem
   * Search for only intersting patterns
   * Can a DM system find only the intesting patterns?
   * Method:
-    * Generate all the patterns and then filter out the unintersting ones
+    * Generate all the patterns and then filter out the uninteresting ones
-    * Mining Query Optimization: Generate only the intersting patterns
+    * Mining Query Optimization: Generate only the interesting patterns
 ## Classification Schemes
 * General Functionality
   * Descriptive data mining